DreamSim: Learning New Dimensions of Human Visual Similarity using Synthetic Data: Perceptual metric learning

 \myparagraph{Objective.} To better align a perceptual metric with human judgments, given triplet $(x, \tilde{x}_0, \tilde{x}_1)$ we maximize the difference between the perceptual distances $d_0, d_1$, with smaller distance associated with the distortion $y$ humans voted to be most similar.
 To accomplish this, we map $y\in \{0, 1\} \rightarrow \bar{y} \in \{-1, 1\}$ and use a hinge loss, equivalent to triplet loss~\cite{chechik2010large} between the embeddings, with a margin of $m = 0.05$:

 \myparagraph{Tuning. } Next, we investigate the best method to tune or modify feature extractor $f_\theta$.
 A challenge is the large number of parameters (billions, for ViT backbones), compared to the relatively small amount of perceptual data.
 Inspired by~\cite{zhang2018unreasonable}, we first try tuning via an MLP head, adding a 1-hidden-layer MLP with a residual connection on top of the pre-trained embeddings.
-We compare this to fine-tuning through the pre-trained backbones using Low-Rank Adaptation (LoRA) \cite{hu2021lora}, which, in preliminary experiments, achieved better results than full fine-tuning.
+We compare this to fine-tuning through the pre-trained backbones using Low-Rank Adaptation (LoRA) \cite{hu2021lora}, which we find to achieve better results than full fine-tuning.
 Using LoRA ($r = 16$, dropout $p = 0.3$, $\alpha = 0.5$) we tune approximately 0.67\% of each model's parameters.
 In all experiments, LoRA significantly outperformed using the MLP head.

 \myparagraph{Feature concatenation.} As multiple models may provide complementary features, we try combining them to boost performance.
 We concatenate features from the best-performing models on our dataset (DINO \cite{caron2021emerging}, CLIP \cite{radford2021learning}, and OpenCLIP \cite{Cherti2022ReproducibleSL}) into one ensemble metric.
 By training just a handful of parameters in this ensemble (through LoRA \cite{hu2021lora}), we gain the benefits of each large model's embedding space without sacrificing much computational load while fine-tuning.